25 Jun Sexism is the symptom. Genderism is the real virus.

 - If it’s that time of the month, tiptoe extra carefully around her.

 What they’re really saying: I am giving you a lifelong excuse to accept incompatibility.
 Blind yourself and pretend it’s due to the time of the month, nearly that time, or too soon after that time, leaving no more than a week out of each month where you two can expect a trouble-free relationship.
-The rest of the time, just smile like a moron when she says I hate you, or he sulks and goes quiet, or you both bicker like rival siblings.
+The rest of the time, just smile like a moron when she says I hate you, or she sulks and goes quiet, or you both bicker like rival siblings.

 Better advice: You’re not supposed to like each other ONLY during zero stress times.
 There is no such thing.
-Life is full of stresses with parents, school, college work, kids, money, neighbors, morning routines, OCD traits, time of the month and roughly four thousand other reasons why someone can be in a bad mood.
+Life is full of stresses with parents, school, college, work, kids, money, neighbours, morning routines, OCD traits, time of the month and roughly four thousand other reasons why someone can be in a bad mood.
 Spend it alone or with someone that reduces the stress during stressful times.
-The question is do you get why your boy/girlfriend is annoyed?
+The question is do you get why your boyfriend/girlfriend is annoyed?
 It’s not good enough to say ‘it’s because he’s grumpy in the morning’, or ‘it’s that time of the month’.
 What is the actual reason?
 Is it because the boiler isn’t working, or Deliveroo brought the wrong naan bread, or you said that tomorrow you’re going out with your friends?
 If so, do you find the reason justifiable, funny, or cute 80% of the time and after a few effortless words or gestures, you’re both smiling and exchanging banter again?
 If yes, wonderful, if not, go back to enjoying being single because alone is not the same as lonely, most lonely people are not alone.